dineshrx/Microsoft-Azure-Custom-Vision---Face-Object-Detection/README.md

 - **Microsoft Azure Account**: Sign up for an Azure account if you don't have one.
 - **Custom Vision Service**: Create a Custom Vision project in Azure.
+- ** Azure Custom Vision Setup: Create a project, add and label 'Friends' characters' images, and train the model.